serpro69/ktchn8s/docs/installation/production/metal.md

 ### BIOS Configuration

 !!! info
-    You need to do it once per machine if the default config is not sufficent, usually for consumer hardware this can not be automated (it requires something like [IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) to automate).
+    You need to do it once per machine if the default config is not sufficent.
+    Usually for consumer hardware this can not be automated (it requires something like [IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) to automate).

 Common settings: